Trust The Feeling

 I myself, am even accused of putting more value into statistical data, than of how I feel when a story is told to me that reaches to the depth of my soul.
 I also believe I have a hard time trusting my intuition for exactly this reason, as society has a standard of sacrosanct value it puts on those who are experts in the field, of whatever we are trying to understand with our own bodies.
 I believe both, our own perceptions and the objective (subjective) stances of science are incredibly important in making decisions in life and I don't believe we should regard one side or the other as more important.
 In my life experience, if I would have gone with the first neurosurgeons assessment of my stage four breast cancer diagnosis, I might not be here writing this out as we speak.
 I was told treatment should be given first but upon doing my own peer reviewed research, I came to understand that chemotherapy did absolutely nothing for the breast cancer I had, and actually all women who were on it before the new treatment, (the one I decided to go on, after reducing tumor load) were dead within two years of being treated.
 Being raised by a mother who holistically took it into her own hands to feed us, I was luckily introduced to the world of naturopathic remedies that seemed to keep me extremely healthy until that diagnosis.
 I decided to at first go the route of fully holistic but the shift in life practices was extreme and took a toll on me, and after researching how many people did well with my specific BC on this holistic route, I realized I couldn’t pull the numbers needed to satiate my desired outcome,which was to live many many more years while in good health, doing all the physical activities that light me up in life.

 Even in the objectivity of life, we are driven by what we feel.
 We cannot separate the two.
-It is the drive to be a part of the whole in a subjective way.
+Our subjective minds and an objective truth exists within monism, not in duality and in this coexistence is the drive to be a part of the whole in a more internalised way.

-All this being said, I feel better than I ever have, five years into this diagnosis, while still being on immunotherapy treatment.
-I have scans regularly and even in the midst of a few brain tumors popping up, because my treatment doesn’t cross the blood brain barrier, when I tell people this story they are amazed at this life trajectory, I have coined as a new beginning.
-My oncologist calls me his “miracle patient”, but little does he know the miracle has always lied in my personal ability to get back to my own story and how I could trust myself in all the decisions I made.
+This is the way forward in modern ritual and tradition and all this being said, I feel better than I ever have, five years into this diagnosis.
+Even while still being on immunotherapy treatment.
+I have scans regularly, and I feel this way even in the midst of a few brain tumors’ popping up, because my treatment doesn’t cross the blood brain barrier, and when I tell people this story they are amazed at this life trajectory I have coined, as a new beginning.
+My oncologist calls me his “miracle patient”, but little does he know the miracle has always lied in my ability to get back to my own story and see myself in everyone and everything around me, trusting in the universal feeling of authenticity.

 So in listening to Kevin's heartfelt story of why he picked up using and counseling people with NLP, I had to check my skepticism and let my heart strings be pulled without shame.
 His story is also quite incredible if you are interested in knowing about it, here is a little more about Kevin and I would encourage anyone who is drawn to NLP to attend one of his free Meetups via the MeetUp app and get the pull of heartstrings yourself.